RRomeroJr/clozer/README.md

 This gets a little more complex to set up.
 If all you want to is test with the provided data you can skip this section.

 ### Workflow

 ### Models
-- Both are trained from the Mistral-7B-v0.1
+- Both the deck assigner and note maker are trained from the Mistral-7B-v0.1

-### Note Maker Model
-- Converts raw notes into structured JSON objects

-### Deck Assigner Model
-- Looks at the generated assigns them to an existing Anki deck

 ### Output Format